 The Next TWT subfield is of a variable size as determined by the Next TWT Subfield Size subfield value according to Table 9-112 (Next TWT Subfield Size subfield encoding).
 The value contained in the Next TWT subfield is the least significant portion of the TSF at the next TWT for the TWT specified by the TWT Flow Identifier subfield.

+NOTE—The Next TWT subfield might carry only a portion of the TSF timer, and changes in the most significant octets of the corresponding TSF timer are not communicated to the receiving STA.
+Hence, the receiving STA must consider and account for a rollover of the most significant octets of the TSF timer that might happen at the receiving STA.